Suvink/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-service-with-docker.md

 | `.choreo/component.yaml`   | Choreo-specific configuration that provides information about how Choreo exposes the service. |
 | `openapi.yaml`             | The OpenAPI contract of the greeter service.
 This is required to publish the service as a managed API.
 This file is referenced by the `.choreo/component.yaml` file. |

-### Configure the Service Port with Endpoints
+### Configure the service port with endpoints

 In Choreo, you can expose your services via endpoints.
 The greeter service runs on port 9090.
 To securely expose the service through Choreo, you must provide the port and other required information in the `component.yaml` file.
 For detailed information on each attribute of an endpoint, see [Configure Endpoints](../configure-endpoints.md).

 In the greeter sample, the `component.yaml` file is located in the `greeting-service-go/.choreo/` directory.

-## Step 1: Create a Service Component from a Dockerfile
+## Step 1: Create a service component from a Dockerfile

 To create a containerized service component, follow these steps: